Jamaica’s geodiversity (Part 2): Highlights from the Neogene

 This is the second and concluding part of our introduction to Jamaica’s geodiversity.
 Here, we are concerned with more Neogene ‘highlights’ dating from the Middle or Late Miocene, about 10mya, when the island became, once again, sub-aerially exposed.
-The glossary provided in Part 1 in Issue 31 of Deposits, as well as the maps (Donovan & Jackson, 2012, Figs 1 and 2), are also relevant to this article and first appearance of the relevant terms in the text are highlighted in bold italics.
+The glossary provided in Part 1, as well as the maps (Donovan & Jackson, 2012, figs 1 and 2), are also relevant to this article and first appearance of the relevant terms in the text are highlighted in bold italics.
 Highlights 1 to 5 were discussed in Part 1 and 6 to 12 are described below.

 Highlight 6.
 Wait-A-Bit Cave

 Jamaica is a land of caves and sinkholes (Fincham, 1977).
 About two thirds of the rocks exposed at the surface of the island are limestones, which are soluble in acidic groundwaters, that is, those that are more or less rich in dissolved CO2.
 The percolation of these waters ‘excavated’ extensive cave systems throughout Jamaica, mainly by dissolution, since the island was sub-aerially exposed about 10mya (Miller, 2004).
 Wait-a-Bit Cave, south of Green Town in the parish of Trelawny (Fig. 1), is unusual among these myriad caves for reasons apart from its euphonious name.